-But if you still insist on doing all of the work yourself, on spending your time reviewing all of the financial websites out there, then you should learn which ones to stick to.
+But if you still insist on doing all of the work yourself on spending your time reviewing all of the financial websites out there, then you should learn which ones to stick to.
 Don’t go everywhere.
 You will get too much information and conflicting advice.

 So here, in no particular, is our list of five top websites where you can get financial/investment advice.
 But as the wise man said, let the buyer be ware.
 No one can make any promises or guarantees when it comes to investments and we certainly are not doing so now.

-This is an all encompassing news site.
+This is an all-encompassing news site.
 You get the world news in addition to financial information.
 You need both if you are going to invest.
-Like everyone says all of the time, “if I had only known then…” If we all had only known in January 2020 what the Coronavirus would bring we would have shorted all entertainment, travel and airline businesses as well as commodities like oil.
-Then we would have put everything into medical supply and research companies.
+Like everyone says all of the time, “If I had only known then…” If we had only known in January 2020 what the Coronavirus would bring, we would have shorted out all entertainment, travel, and airline businesses as well as commodities like oil.
+Then, we would have put everything into medical supply and research companies.

 It is no cliché to say that you have to spend money in order to make money.

 Same as above.
 Everything said about Bloomberg also applies to the Journal.
-The oldest and most trusted source for news on what goes on on “The Street” as people call it.
-And for the same reasons it comes with a monthly subscription fee.
+The oldest and most trusted source for news on what goes on on “The Street,” as people call it.
+And for the same reasons, it comes with a monthly subscription fee.

-The company offers a 30 day refund period.
+The company offers a 30-day refund period.
 The Motley Fool boasts that its recommendations have beaten the market over the past 18 years.
 They say that they believe your best chance to succeed in the stock market is to buy at least 15 stocks and hold them for at least 5 years.

-So this service is probably better for people looking for longer term investments and not just making a quick buck.
+So this service is probably better for people looking for longer-term investments and not just making a quick buck.